 How to get started

 So, how do I know what level to start at with Teaching Textbooks 3.0?
 Great question!
-Maybe you’re transitioning from another program that teaches a bit different.
+Maybe you’re transitioning from another program that teaches a bit differently.
 Just take the placement test and you’ll see right where your student should start!
-Then, take dive right in to the FREE TRIAL!
+Then, dive right into the FREE TRIAL!
+You’ll find that this is the best homeschool math curriculum that teaches math without tears.

 You can check out their FAQ for answers to other questions that you may not have thought of and I might not have covered here!